-The main impact of the projects on biodiversity will be due to the presence of permanent infrastructures (e.g., inverter stations, substation, administrative buildings, internal roads, etc.), which will cause a loss of available natural habitat during the entire operation phase.
+The main impact of the projects on biodiversity will be due to the presence of permanent infrastructures (e.g., inverter stations, substation, administrative buildings, internal roads, etc.) related to the Solar Power Plants Projects and of Electric Transmission Lines.
+In particular, collision with transmission lines represents a significant and damaging source of anthropogenic mortality for terrestrial and wetland bird species (Rioux et al., 2013; Jenkins et al., 2010).
+Based on information gathered from literature, collision with the three existing ETLs is expected to be a direct impact for avian biodiversity.
+The presence of permanent infrastructures related to the Solar Power Plants Projects will cause a loss of available natural habitat during the entire operation phase.
 This loss will directly and indirectly affect habitats, flora, and fauna species.
 Flora and vegetation are expected to at least partially recover during the operation phase, due to rehabilitation of the temporary facilities, but also in the areas under the PV panels.
 In addition, if indirect impacts are not properly mitigated, habitat fragmentation and degradation could also occur.